 Our principal executive offices are currently located at 2101 Cottontail Lane, Somerset, New Jersey 08873, where Legend Biotech USA, Inc. owns an approximately 85,371 square foot facility, including approximately 32,039 square feet of office space and 53, 332 square feet of warehouse space.
-We are currently renovating a significant portion of the warehouse space into GMP manufacturing space for the development and potential commercialization of our pipeline.
-In addition, we have a research facility located at 10 Knightsbridge Road, Piscataway, New Jersey 08854, where we lease approximately 22,000 square foot facility from Genscript USA Holdings, Inc., or Genscript USA.
+We have recently completed the renovation of a significant portion of the warehouse space into GMP manufacturing space for the development and potential commercialization of our pipeline.
 We believe our current facilities are suitable and adequate to meet our current needs.
 If we need to add new facilities or expand existing facilities as we add employees, we believe that suitable additional space will be available to accommodate any such expansion of our operations.